ykgoon/read-for-me/README.md

 ## Feature

-- Given a URL, extracts assertions and insights into quick digestable form.
+- Given URL of an article, extracts assertions and insights into quick digestable form.
+- Summarize a news report into an Axios-style report.
+- Extract insights from a lecture or conversation in YouTube.
-- Uses Google Gemini (get [API key](https://aistudio.google.com/app/apikey)) to summarize.
+- Uses Google Gemini to summarize.

 ## Why